-Distribution: Cascades from southern Washington to Northern California, east to Nevada, Utah and Montana
+Distribution: Occurring on both sides of the Cascades crest in southern Washington; southern Washington to California, east to Montana, Utah, and Nevada.

 Conservation Status: Not of concern

 Villous-pubescent perennial from a thick taproot with a branched crown, the 1-several stems 2-6 dm. tall.

 Leaves trifoliate, leaflets elliptic or ovate to lanceolate or almost linear, 2-7 cm. long, entire or serrulate; stipules ovate to lanceolate, 2-5 cm. long, entire.

 Inflorescence of sub-globose heads 2.5-3 cm. broad, on long, mostly terminal peduncles that considerably exceed the subtending leaves; flowers pea-like, 25-80, pinkish to red, 12-17 mm. long, strongly reflexed, but the pedicels only 1 mm. long, the curvature mostly in the calyx and corolla; calyx plumose-villous, half the length of the corolla, the 5 teeth filiform, 2-4 times as long as the 10-nerved tube.